Democratic National Convention 2020 tonight: How to watch Bill Clinton, AOC

 Biden, who served eight years as Obama's vice president, is running against President Donald Trump.
 More Americans than usual are expected to use mail-in and absentee voting during the election season because of the pandemic.
 Election day is Tuesday, Nov.
 3.

-Delayed by about a month, the Democratic National Convention began Monday, Aug.
-17 and runs through Aug.
+Delayed by about a month, the DNC began Monday, Aug.
+17, and runs through Aug.
 20. Speeches will be streamed from 9 to 11 p.m.
 ET (6 to 8 p.m.
 PT) each night.
-Here's how you can watch -- including free online options.
+Here's how you can watch, including free online options.

 Tuesday's speaker schedule for Democratic Convention